Take it from me guys, Munich is one epic place to be.

 Note: these recommendations and tips are written from the perspective of an English-speaker in Munich, so most (if not all) activities are English-friendly, anddd I might be missing some more classically Bavarian recommendations.
 If so, let me know in the comments!

 We’ll start with a classic!
 Munich is home to one of the largest urban parks in Europe, and well whaddya know, it’s right in the middle of the city!
 You can’t visit Munich without seeing the Englischer Garten and its 3.7km2 worth of lakes, beer gardens, trails and green spaces.
 Pack yourself a picnic and enjoy the people watching and killer atmosphere.

 2. Give surfing a go on the Eisbach (or you know, just watch others do it).

 Despite its landlocked location hundreds of miles from any coastline, Munich is such a badass that it offers prime surf opportunities anyway.
-Watch the pros go at it from street level on Prinzregentenstraße or venture further down the Eisbach to peek at the beginners (who might make you feel a tad better about yourself).
+One really fun thing to do in Munich is watch the pros go at it from street level on Prinzregentenstraße or venture further down the Eisbach to peek at the beginners (who might make you feel a tad better about yourself).

 3. Float down the Isar on a raft.

 Yes, this is an actual thing.
 You can also DIY a fun floating trip down the Isar or some of its side arms with an inflatable raft, tube (and of course) plenty of beers.

 Of course, if you want to have more fun, be sure to float down on an inflated pretzel.
 Buy one on Amazon for less than 20 euros!